The Difference Between Good Debt and Bad Debt

 Other examples include student loans.
 Getting an education, a degree, and eventually a job in your field of choice is considered by many analysts to be a solid investment, though economic repercussions have caused some to change their minds.

+Many forms of unsecured debt, such as a loan for a college education, are starting to lean more toward bad debt than good debt in modern times.
 Young people have entered an age where college degrees no longer have the same power.
 Students sign their names over to banks and take out money.
-They study for four years, then emerge when it’s all over owing their lives and souls to lenders while a minimum wage job waits for them in the corner.
-For some, student loans have crossed the threshold into bad debt…
+They study for four years, then emerge when it’s all over, owing their lives and souls to lenders while a minimum wage job waits for them around the corner.
+For some, student loans have crossed the threshold into bad debt.

 But the truth remains that college graduates earn well over a million dollars more in their lifetimes than those with only a high school education.
 Taking out a loan can be uncomfortable, but it still holds benefits in the long run, and continues to wade through the shallow waters of good debt.